codess-aus/DP-200/README.md

 **Azure Table storage uses NoSQL, which allows you to store keys and attributes in a schemaless data store**.
 This is similar to Cosmos DB with the Table API.
 Each entity (row) can store a varying number of attributes (fields).
 This allows different vendors to upload products with varying attributes.
 You can also use .NET to query the data.

+Configuring **Always Encrypted with a randomized type will encrypt the column with random generated values, preventing join operations, grouping, and indexing**.